Proposed changes to coverage of climate reporting entities and liability provisions

 We expect that these changes will be positively received by many.
 The Financial Services Council has welcomed the proposed reforms as a pragmatic recalibration that supports transparency while reducing unnecessary compliance burdens, and have stated that: “These reforms are a positive step toward ensuring our capital markets remain vibrant, competitive, and accessible.”

+This means that from 1 November 2025, the FMA will take no action against any entity that will cease to be a reporting entity under the new legislation if they breach their CRD reporting obligations.
+Those required to lodge their climate statements by 31 October 2025, will still be required to do so.
 In the bigger picture, we note that the proposed changes in New Zealand have been announced at a time when the Australian regime is being rolled out.
-For example, many Australian superannuation schemes and their asset managers, as well as the largest ASX listed issuers are currently preparing their first mandatory statements under AASB S2 Climate-related Disclosures.
+For example, the largest ASX listed issuers are currently preparing their first mandatory statements under AASB S2 Climate-related Disclosures, with Australian superannuation schemes and their asset managers expected to do so by 2027.
 The Australian government has been clear that they are committed to disclosures and the value that provides for climate adaptation.
 It will be interesting to see how that contrast with New Zealand plays out.

 What next?

-We will continue to monitor the progress of Financial Markets Conduct Amendment Bill which these changes will be passed under.
+We will continue to monitor the progress of FMC Amendment Bill and any further updates released by the FMA.
 If you have any questions in relation to the proposed changes and whether they will affect your business, please contact one of our experts

 This article was co-authored by Olivia Maher, Solicitor, in our Financial Services team.